andrewmcgivery/obsidian-beautitab/README.md

 The inline search can be shown/hidden via settings.
 Additionally, the behaviour of what occurs when the button is clicked can be configured to open either Quick Switcher or Omnisearch.

 > [!TIP]
 > Another plugin you'd like to see as a provider?
-Open an issue!
+Open a discussion!

 ### Recent files